alejandro-godinez/UsefulScripts/jira/docs/jiraInfo.sh.md

 <small><i>Auto-generated using [bashdoc.sh](https://github.com/alejandro-godinez/UsefulScripts/blob/trunk/bashdoc/bashdoc.sh)</i></small>
 # [jiraInfo.sh](../jiraInfo.sh)

- Fetch information for a given jira issue/ticket/work item id the request results are cached in a local file for subsequent field lookups.
+ Fetch information for a given jira issue key or id the request results are cached in a local file for subsequent field lookups.
 You can use the -u option to force an update of the cached file.